Stockradar MEMBER LOGIN

 INTRODUCTION:

-The Stockradar portfolio process has been taken to a more detailed level of analysis by testing various market capitalisation groupings and portfolio sizes.
-The evidence delivers steady Compound Annual Growth Rates (CAGR) throughout the portfolios and this document provides an understanding of where the portfolio service offers the best value.
+The Stockradar portfolio quant process has been taken to a more detailed level of analysis by testing various market capitalisation groupings and portfolio sizes.
+The evidence is decisive, it delivers steady compound annual growth rates (CAGR) throughout the portfolios and this document provides an understanding of where the portfolio service offers the best value.

-The data shows clear trends in the results that supports the validity and benefit of this proof of process.
+The data shows clear correlations and trends in the results and this supports the testing validity and the benefit of this proof of process.

-Traditional market guidelines such as ‘you must diversify’ derive from the point of view of perceived safety, perhaps ignorance, or an inability to have or back a sound process of evaluation and qualification.
-We can all get ‘scared’ when money is on the table and take the ‘perceived’ safest route, but this is perhaps the wrong approach as has been proven time and again by ‘index managers’ who suffer badly at the whims of down market periods causing unnecessary destruction of clients funds and at best average performance.
+Traditional market guidelines such as ‘you must diversify’ derive from the point of view of perceived safety, perhaps ignorance, or an inability to have, or back, a sound process of evaluation and qualification.
+We can all get scared when money is on the table and take the perceived safest route, but this is perhaps the wrong approach as has been proven time and again by index managers who follow blindly and suffer badly at the whims of down market periods causing unnecessary destruction of clients funds and at best achieve very average performance.

 A well-researched systematic price-based methodology matched with appropriate risk governance is a very safe marriage.